binkley/modern-java-practices/README.md

   project for your team).
 If interested in custom plugins, [read more here](https://maven.apache.org/guides/plugin/guide-java-plugin-development.html)

-For Java/JVM projects, **use Gradle or Maven**.
+For Modern Java/JVM projects, **use Gradle or Maven**.
 The article doesn't cover alternative build tools:
 [industry data](https://www.jrebel.com/blog/2020-java-technology-report#build-tool)
 shows Gradle or Maven are the build tools for most folks.
 Unless you find yourself in a complex monorepo culture (Google, _etc_), or there are mandates